TateWalker/TateWalker.github.io/_posts/2019-05-21-internet-tracking.md

 ---
 layout: post
 title: "Internet Tracking"
-description: "About"

-categories:
-  - Edge Case
+description: "How You're Being Tracked on the Internet"
 tags:
   - Internet
-  - Moderate
+  - Hard
 ---

 ### What's a cookie?